zammad/zammad-admin-documentation/manage-groups.rst

 - *Note*: an internal note about the group that is only visible to people who can access the group management area.

 - *Active*: choose whether the group is enabled or not.
-Groups cannot be deleted, only set to inactive.
+Groups cannot be deleted, they can only be set to inactive.

 Eventually it should look something like this: